Tazinho/Advanced-R-Solutions/_book/10-Non_standard_evaluation.md

     parent.
 This also means that variables that aren't found in `data`, will be looked up in `with()`'s calling environment.
 As stated in `?with`, this is useful for modelling functions.

     In contrast to `with()`, which returns the value of the evaluated expression, `within()` returns the modified object.
 So `within()` can be used as an alternative to `base::transform()`.
-    There is also a subtile difference regarding the non standard evaluation technique (which I don't understand in detail). `within()` first creates an environment with `data` as parent and `within()`'s calling environment as grandparent.
+    `within()` first creates an environment with `data` as parent and `within()`'s calling environment as grandparent.
 This environment becomes changed, since afterwards the expression is evaluated inside of it.
 The rest of the code converts this environment into a list and ensures that new variables are not overriden by the former ones.

 ## Calling from another function